CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     ![](images/L02/image24.png)

-21. Add the function below after the **destroy** function.
+21. Add the below code after the **destroy** function.
 This logic handles the onReorder event from the PriorityComponent and identifies the involved items to the hosting app as selected items.

     ```